cecind123/pandas-challenge/README.md

 In this PyCitySchools assignment, I have used Jupyter Lab and the Pandas library to analyze school district data.

-I am provided CSVs containing district-wide standardized test results.
-As well as every student's math/reading scores and various information on the schools they attend.
+I am provided CSVs containing district-wide standardized test results as well as every student's math/reading scores and various information on the schools they attend.
 I first had to aggregate the data in order to showcase obvious trends in school performance.

 I am able to determine the following: